JohnWebster1/JIA-2323-BarIQ/README.md

 * The Search Engine page now has a UI panel with clickable checkboxes for the different filter categories.

 #### Bug Fixes
-* Updated styles and content of Dashboard page.
 * Fixed icons on the side navigation bar.
-* Updated styles and content of Footer section.
 * Fixed issue with ROI fields jumbling together when resizing window.
 * Fixed issue with main navigation bar and main window spilling over the right side of the screen.
 * Fixed ROI calculator results popup rendering incorrectly.